 Meals: Breakfast, Lunch & Dinner

 Reach Jaipur by afternoon.
-Check-in at hotel on arrival.
-In the evening head out for a guided walk-tour of Pink City market.
+Check-in at the hotel on arrival.
+In the evening head out for a guided walk tour of the Pink City market.
 Jaipur is also known as the shopper’s paradise.
 Jaipur's colorful markets offer a great break to stop and shop on your tour.
 Take in the glint and sparkle of the rows of shops selling hand-crafted bangles and other decoration items.
 While moving through the markets, you will come across the vivacious culture of this region.

-Overnight stay will be at hotel in Jaipur.
+The overnight stay will be at a hotel in Jaipur.

 Meals: Breakfast & Dinner